etwk/blog/content/lists/books.md

 	- [ ] What's Cooking in the Kremlin: A Modern History of Russia Through the Kitchen Door #history
 - [ ] I Love Russia: Reporting from a Lost Country #history #journalist #must
 - [ ] Conversations with Stalin (Milovan Djilas) #history #memoir
-- [ ] In Their Own Words: How Russian Propagandists Reveal Putin’s Intentions (Julia Davis) #Ukrainian-Voices
+- [ ] In Their Own Words: How Russian Propagandists Reveal Putin’s Intentions (Julia Davis) #Ukrainian-Voices #must
 - [ ] Endgame 1944: How Stalin Won the War (Jonathan Dimbleby) #history #must
 - [ ] From Cold War to Hot Peace: An American Ambassador in Putin’s Russia (Michael McFaul) #history
 - Orlando Figes #history